MarceloR00/open-cx-netinder/docs/development_report.md

 * Architecture and Design
   * [Logical architecture](#Logical-architecture)
   * [Physical architecture](#Physical-architecture)
-  * [Prototype](#Prmy
+  * [Prototype]
-* [Implementation](my
+* [Implementation]
 * [Test](#Test)
-* [Configuration anmyfiguration-and-change-management)
+* [Configuration and change management]
-* [Project managememy
+* [Project managememy]

-So far, contributiomyy the initial team, but we hope to open them to the community, in all areas and topics: requirements, technologies, development, experimentation, tmy
+So far, contributiomyy the initial team, but we hope to open them to the community, in all areas and topics: requirements, technologies, development, experimentation...

-Please contact us! my
+Please contact us!

 Thank you!